mohamad-kareem/CodeJunction/README.md

 <!-- Tech stack -->
 <img src="./readme/title5.svg"/>

-###  Coffee Express is built using the following technologies:
+###  Code Junction is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React JS development framework](https://reactjs.org/).
+React is a declarative, efficient, and flexible JavaScript library for building SPA (single web application) and user interfaces or UI components.
+It lets you compose complex UIs from small and isolated pieces of code called “components”.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+-For persistent storage (database), the app uses the mongodb which allows the app to store all data in different schema and handler the big data insid the app

-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
+- 🚨 Currently, AI advice are not the best guide to rely on but hopefully very soon that will not be the case.
 This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font ["Audio wide"](https://fonts.googleapis.com/css2?family=Audiowide&display=swap) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>

 <!-- How to run -->
 <img src="./readme/title6.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up Code Junction locally, follow these steps:

 ### Prerequisites